IzicTemi/e2e_fake_news_classifier/README.md

 ```
 python web_service/test.py
 ```
-- If you get a {'message': 'Endpoint request timed out'} error.
-Retry the request, the initial model loading takes time.
+- If you get a {'message': 'Endpoint request timed out'} error, retry the request, the initial model loading takes time.

 </ol>